26 November 2023

 Nothing happens for ages.

-I mean, okay, you’ve managed to get the entire Square Mile deserted to film in, presumably on a summer’s Sunday morning, with the coming-down ravers on their way home kept at bay by a production assistant just out of shot.
+I mean, okay, you’ve managed to get the entire Square Mile deserted to film in, presumably on a Sunday morning, with the coming-down ravers kept at bay by a production assistant just out of shot.

-But why drag the solo opening on for nearly 20 minutes, especially when the entire film is only 84?
+But why drag the opening out for nearly 20 minutes, especially when the entire film is only 84?
 That's nearly a quarter of the running time!
-And especially when it's not even an original opening, having already been done by a much better film 10 years earlier (as well as being transposed to Atlanta for the pilot of The Walking Dead).
+And especially when it's not even an original opening, having already been done by a much better film 10 years earlier (as well as in Atlanta for the pilot of The Walking Dead).

 Disappointment #5: